ComputationalPhysiology/simcardems/_sources/cli.md

   --set_material TEXT             Choose material properties for mechanics
                                   model (default is HolzapfelOgden, option is
                                   Guccione
-  -dx FLOAT                       Spatial discretization -lx FLOAT                       Size of mesh in x-direction -ly FLOAT                       Size of mesh in y-direction -lz FLOAT                       Size of mesh in z-direction --bnd_cond [dirichlet|rigid]    Boundary conditions for the mechanics
+  --bnd_cond [dirichlet|rigid]    Boundary conditions for the mechanics
                                   problem
   --load_state                    If load existing state if exists, otherwise